Mantaseus/Huion_Kamvas_Linux/README.md

         ```
     - Leave the actions field empy if you don't to perform any action for that even
         - For example: You might not want actions to be performed when you touch the pen to the screen and want it behave like a normal mouse click.
 But the option if available in case you do want perform an action in that case.
+    - You can also define multiple action groups.
+See the `config.json` for example

 ## Troubleshooting